Separability and entanglement in superpositions of quantum states: Applications

 \textbf{Partially entangled subspaces.} A ``partially entangled subspace'' contains both entangled and product states but it is deficient in product states, so that it is not possible to find a product basis for the subspace.
 Such a partially entangled subspace can be obtained by using an \(r\)-UEB.
 Consider any (entangled) state drawn from an \(r\)-UEB.
 The drawn state along with the product basis for the complementary subspace of the \(r\)-UEB, produce a partially entangled subspace.
 We note that the product state deficit is due to the fact that the drawn state will superpose with all other states to form only entangled states (by Theorem 1), thus always blocking at least one dimension in which there is only an entangled state, so that no basis for the subspace can be formed using only product states.
 An interesting feature of a partially entangled subspace is that all full-rank states associated with the subspace is entangled, as they violate the range criterion.
 This is directly due to the product state deficit in the subspace.\\

-\textbf{Generalization of Theorem 3.} Following the generalization of Theorem 1 along with Theorem 3, we can consider a special UEB of cardinality $N$ in a bipartite system \(\mathbb{C}^{d_1} \otimes \mathbb{C}^{d_2}\), where the entangled states have Schmidt rank at least $r$ and the complementary subspace contains states of Schmidt rank $<r$.
-In this case if $(d_1d_2-N)\leq (r-2)$, then no state of the UEB can be conclusively identified by LOCC.
+\textbf{Generalization of Theorem 3.} Following the generalization of Theorem 1 along with Theorem 3, we can consider another type of UEB in a bipartite system \(\mathbb{C}^{d_1} \otimes \mathbb{C}^{d_2}\), where the entangled states have Schmidt rank at least $r$ and the complementary subspace contains states of Schmidt rank $\leq (r-2)$.
+Then, no state of the UEB can be conclusively identified by LOCC.